florent-blanvillain/grails-ember-templates-precompiler/README.md

     │   │       ├── user.js
     │   │       ├── tab.js

-Note: I chose '.embbars' to be the arbitrary extension managed by this plugin; My first thought was '.emberhandlebars' but it's just too long for me...
+Note: I chose '.embbars' to be the arbitrary extension managed by this plugin; My first clean thought was `.emberhandlebars` but it was just too long for me...

 ### Declaring Resources (following the previous example)